 Highway 101 from Malibu to Lompoc

 Prime Season: Year-round

 This stretch of Highway 101—which overlaps with parts of Highway 1—gives you a greatest-hits road trip of both beach and wine country.
-Start in iconic Malibu, where the highway runs along the base of the rugged Santa Monica Mountains before passing through Oxnard (stop by its California Welcome Center), Ventura, and then idyllic Santa Barbara.
+Start in iconic Malibu, where the highway runs along the base of the rugged Santa Monica Mountains before passing through Oxnard, Ventura, and then idyllic Santa Barbara.
 Look west, out over the water, for signs of Channel Islands National Park and walk in the sand on one of Santa Barbara’s local beaches, such as El Capitán, Refugio, or Gaviota.
 The highway then turns inland through rolling ranchlands, bound for Lompoc.
 Most famous for its summer flower fields, Lompoc also has excellent Pinot Noir.
 Sample a few at the Lompoc Wine Ghetto, a collection of tasting rooms run by leading boutique producers.